-As mentioned in Section 8.1 above, the Lichtenburg region is a cold semi-arid climate with an annual average rainfall of ±351mm, mainly between October and April.
-The month of December is on average, the wettest month of the year, with ±72mm accumulated for the month.
-The driest months with the least amount of rainfall of ±1mm accumulated for the month is the month of July and August, respectively.
+As mentioned in Section 8.1 above, the Lichtenburg region is a cold semi-arid climate with an annual average rainfall of \pm 351 mm, mainly between October and April.
+The month of December is on average, the wettest month of the year, with \pm 72 mm accumulated for the month.
+The driest months with the least amount of rainfall of \pm 1 mm accumulated for July and August, respectively.
 Refer to Figure 8:2 below.